 Covid-19 will worsen housing affordability, report warns

-Rating agency Moody’s says pandemic will also lead to greater demand for social housing
+Rating agency Moody’s says pandemic will prompt greater demand for social housing

-Dublin had the third highest ratio, behind Paris and Amsterdam, with home buyers needing 17 times the average annual disposable income to purchase a basic living unit.
+Moody’s said Covid-19 has triggered a severe economic downturn in Europe, with economic activity contracting “on an unprecedented scale and unemployment rising”.

-Housing affordability will worsen for young and low-income groups after Covid-19, Moody’s has warned.
+Housing affordability across Europe will worsen for young and low-income groups after Covid-19, Moody’s has warned.

 The rating agency says the pandemic will speed up “fundamental shifts” in the European housing market, with affordability declining despite falling house prices.